Are you in need of some gamification tips? Do you urgently require cheat code to level up your gamification strategy?

 34. Encourage Competition

 A little competition is healthy!
 It encourages people to try a little harder and it also highlights the sense of community.
 Use leaderboards on your online learning platform to show who has the most badges or points and let your learners filter it by department.
 This lets your learners see who is performing and what they need to do to knock them off of the top spot!

-If you’re looking for a learning management system that incorporates all of these points (and a whole lot more), click the image to sign up for a tour of the Academy LMS, the world’s #1 gamified learning management system!
+If you’re looking for a learning management system that incorporates all of these points (and a whole lot more), click below for a tour of the Academy LMS, the world’s #1 gamified learning management system!